Awaza

 The Awaza District (borough) of Türkmenbaşy city was formed in July 2013.
 Awaza District, an area of 9660 hectares, includes the Awaza national tourist zone, Turkmenbashi International Airport and a small residential area.

 The tourist zone was commissioned by President Gurbanguly Berdimuhamedow, who sought to imitate Dubai's development boom.
 Turkmenistan's foreign ministry has touted Awaza as a "Turkmen Las Vegas" but foreign reports on the project have found that the accommodations are underutilized and hold little attraction apart from their sheer excess.

 Awaza is also used as a conference site, particularly for the annual Turkmenistan Gas Conference.

+History

+The Awaza National Tourist Zone was officially presented in June 2007.
+Covering 5,000 hectares, construction began later that year.
+In June 2009, a ceremony was held to inaugurate new buildings along the Caspian Sea coast within the Awaza.

+In August 2025, Awaza hosted the 3rd United Nations Conference on Landlocked Developing Countries.

+Tourism

+Awaza’s main summer industry is domestic tourism, supported by its hot, dry climate, long sandy beaches, and clear sea water, along with developed recreational and wellness facilities.